Books

 Melissa Crouch and Tim Lindsey (eds)

 This publication addresses the dynamics of the legal system of Myanmar/Burma in the context of the dramatic but incomplete transition to democracy that formally began in 2011.
-It includes contributions from leading scholars in the field on a range of key legal issues now facing Myanmar, such as judicial independence, constitutional law, human rights and institutional reform
+It includes contributions from leading scholars in the field on a range of key legal issues now facing Myanmar, such as judicial independence, constitutional law, human rights and institutional reform.

 2013

-Surveillance, Counter-Terrorism and Comparative Constitutionalism (Routledge-Cavendish, 2013)
+Surveillance, Counter-Terrorism and Comparative Constitutionalism book cover

 Fergal Davis, Nicola McGarrity and George Williams (eds)